English (ENGL)

 Co-Requisite(s): ENGL 219

-This course explores the tradition of British dramatic literature from the mystery and morality plays of the Middle Ages to the Elizabethan and Jacobean ages.
-The material covered is exclusive of Shakespeare.
+This course explores the tradition of British dramatic literature and performance from the mystery and morality plays of the Middle Ages to the Elizabethan and Jacobean ages, culminating in plays by Shakespeare, Webster, Marlowe, and Fletcher.

 Pre-Requisite(s): ENGL 102, ENGL 213 / Co-Requisite(s): ENGL 219